newmediapilot/nmp-stream-manager/README.md

 ## Configuration

-You will need to fill out the `.secrets-env` file with the following details:
+You will need to create a the `.env` file with the following details (based on `.env-example`):

+> Never commit this file, avoid modifying .env-example directly, make a copy and rename it first!

 - **NGROK_AUTHTOKEN**: Your ngrok auth token.
 - **TWITCH_CLIENT_ID**: Your Twitch client ID.